muse/mi/docs/GRAMMAR.md

 # Grammar specification
-This document containts Mi's grammar as it is used to parse source files.
+This document contains Mi's grammar as it is used to parse source files.

 ```
 program ::= [ { list } ] ;